COGNIMANEU/toolbox/documentation/add_new_tool.md

 # Add or Update new tool to the toolbox
-The COGNIMAN Toolbox is structured according to the COGNIMAN Reference Architecture which consists of seven layers.
-To add your tool to the portal, first identify the layer to which your tool belong and add the description file (markdown format) to the corresponding directory in the repository.
-The directories are underscore prefixed:
+The COGNIMAN Toolbox is structured according to the COGNIMAN Reference Architecture, which consists of seven layers.
+To add your tool to the portal, first, identify the layer to which your tool belongs and add the description file (in Markdown format) to the corresponding directory in the repository.
+The directories are underscore-prefixed:
 - [_physicaltwin](/_physicaltwin): Physical Twin
 - [_datalayer](/_datalayer): Data Layer
 - [_digitaltwin](/_digitaltwin): Digital Twin